fufunoyu/CZ4045---NLP/README.md

 ```
 $ python main.py analysis
 ```
-The followings are the actual sample trace and graph outputs you would see when running the dataset analysis.
+The followings are the actual sample trace and graph outputs you would see when running the above command.
 ```
 Top 10 products with most reviews:
 B005SUHPO6    836